justzoch1/eduwork.local/README.md

 Technologies: PHP, PostgreSQL, PDO, PhpSpreadsheet, jQuery, and a touch of magic.

-You also need to create a database edudb and add tables to it by entering the query string of your browser http://localhost/eduwork.local/setup.php or by using the script edudb.sql from the database folder.
+You need to create a database edudb and add tables to it by entering the query string of your browser http://localhost/eduwork.local/setup.php or by using the script edudb.sql from the database folder.

 Congratulations, now you can make changes to my college's demo site!